CoderFauzan/HTML/README.md

 The syntax of Hyperlink in HTML is:
 `<a href = "..........."> Link Text </a>`
 ___
-### Name some common lists that are used when designing a page.
+### Name some common lists that are used when designing a page?
 There are many common lists used for design a page.
 You can choose any or a combination of the following list types:

 * Ordered list – The ordered list displays elements in a numbered format.
 It is represented by `<ol>` tag.